-A: hope people will offer to smoke outside but keep a window open in case they don’t
+A Hope your guests will offer to smoke outside but keep a window open in case they don’t?

-B: explain that smoke is a trigger for your child’s asthma and ask people not to smoke
+B Explain that smoke is a trigger for your child’s asthma and ask your guests not to smoke?

 7) Your child’s been invited to a birthday party in an adventure playground.
 Do you:

-B: tell the host your child has asthma, leave contact details, and make sure your child has their reliever inhaler
+B Tell the host your child has asthma, leave your contact details, and make sure your child has their reliever inhaler?

 8) It’s the first day of a new term at school.
 Do you:

-A: wish you’d sent your child’s reliever into school with them and call in at lunchtime to check on them
+A Wish you’d asked your child to take their reliever to school with them and call in at lunchtime to check on them?

-B: arrange a quick chat with their new teacher and leave a spare reliever inhaler and spacer (with your child’s name on) along with your child’s updated asthma action plan
+B Arrange a quick chat with their new teacher and give them a spare reliever inhaler and spacer (with your child’s name on) along with your child’s updated asthma action plan?

 9) Your child had an asthma attack on the last day of your holiday away – luckily their reliever inhaler got things back in control quickly but it was still a scary experience.
 When you get home, do you: